Lion’s Head Hike in Cape Town: 20 Things to Know

 The MyCiti Bus

 A one way fare from the Civic Centre bus stop to Kloof Nek costs about R10, so this is a really cost effective way of getting around.
 The MyCiti buses are safe, reliable, and very regular.
-One stops at Kloof Nek roughly every 10 minutes.
+One stops at the Kloof Nek bus stop every 10 minutes, and then it’s a 12-minute walk from there to the trailhead.

 7) When is the best time to climb Lion’s Head?

-Try to go on a weekday if you can, because this route can get super busy on weekends.
+Try to go on a weekday if you can, because this route can get super busy on weekends during the summer.
 Locals and tourists alike love climbing to the top, so if you go at the weekend you’ll often find yourself waiting for quite a while by the ladders.

-Saying that, I’ve climbed Lion’s Head in the afternoon and it was still a fantastic experience, so don’t stress too much about the best time to go.
+Saying that, I’ve climbed Lion’s Head in on a Tuesday afternoon in February, and it was still a fantastic experience, so don’t stress too much about timing.

 Click here to check out the tour and book!